INTERSECT-training/packaging/index.md

 │   │   └── rescale.py       ├─ Minimum to make the code
 ├── tests/                   │  work and be installable │   └── test_rescale.py      │
-├── pyproject.toml          ─┘ ← Deep dive into metadata and versioning
+├── pyproject.toml          ─┘ ← Metadata and versioning
 │
 ├── .git/                   ─┬─ Store the history of the code ├── .gitignore              ─┘